Understanding Java Class Declaration Rules

 }

-If you need to define multiple classes in a single file you need to declare only one Public top level class.
+If you need to define multiple classes in a single file, you must declare only one public top-level class.
+For example, this code will successfully compile:

 // File: MyClass.java